HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 By providing an oAuth endpoint for the digital passport the Government would provide a strong identity to it's citizens on the internet.

-## Applications of the Ditital Passport
+## Applications of the Digital Passport

 The Digital Passport allows the holder to proof the following aspects of it's real-world identity to the a third party service: